Ball hockey: Gameplay

 Teams consist of five runners and one goaltender.
 The five runners are broken down into positions of three forwards and two defense-men, right and left.
 The forwards are further described by position name: Left Wing, Right Wing, and Center.
 These positions are the same as in ice hockey.
-Tournament Ball Hockey rules are numerous and too long to list in this article.
-A list of the official ball hockey tournament rules of the I.S.B.H.F. can be found online.
+Tournament Ball Hockey rules are numerous and extensive, so shall not be listed in this article.
+A list of the official ball hockey tournament rules of the ISBHF can be found online.
 For general information's sake, Ball Hockey rules typically stipulate the following basics which means that when one is playing under these rules, then Ball Hockey is being played: